Hansh532/chess/README.md

 - Rook is more valueable when you have one because the other rook does not get in the way
 - Depending on the position strong advanced passed pawns can be worth 2 or even 3 on the 7th, so passed pawns must be pushed!

+# Practical

-# Before a game
+## Before a game
-Take a relaxing day before, no intensive excersize or chess study.
+- Take a relaxing day before, no intensive excersize or chess study.
+- Get a good sleep the knight before.
+- Take a nap 1.5 hour before the game.
+- Prepare for your opponent opening

+### Make sure you're aware of tournament regulations.
+- Phone rules
+- Time controls
+- If your opponent makes an illegal move, for example misses a check, stop the clock and call the TD, if you take the king instead your opponent can claim

+## Psychology
+- Ignore your opponents, they don't matter.
+Only what happens on the board matters.
+- Think humble about your own abilities, to not raise expectation, frustration and not become arrogant and reckless.

+## Food
-Eat 2 hours before the game and take a nap.
+Eat 2 hours before the game
+- Blueberries ( aids communication between brain cells )
+- Fatty Fish ( omega 3, brain function )
+- Eggs ( vitamin b and coline to create neurotransmitters )
+- Fruits Kiwi, orange, tomatoes, strawberries ( vitamin c, for damaged brain cells )
+- Leafy greens, brocoli spinach
+- Walnuts ( omega 3, brain function )
+- Pumpkin seeds ( antioxidants, megnesium, copper, zinc, iron ) nerve signalling learning and memory.
+- Turmeric tea ( has been associated with improved memory, less depression, and the growth of new brain cells.  )

+10 to 20 mins before the game: coffee, caffeine peaks after 45 minutes.
+To have maximum effect and not impair sleep no other coffee consumption.
+No large starbucks just a regular single espresso or cappucino.

+During game: Carlsen often chews gum.
+When you chew gum, it increases blood flow to your brain.

+## Chess excersize
-Do some tactics slightly above your level just before the game, to activate your brain.
+Not much just some tactics slightly above your level just before the game, to activate your brain.

+## Physical excersize
+Just walking

+## Music
+Music Stimulate cognitive function, because music can activate almost all brain regions and networks, it can help to keep a myriad of brain pathways and networks strong and recuce stress and increase positivity.

+Recommended music before the game:
+- Instrumental Rock
+- Classical music

+Don't listen to music while playing because it will distract, songs with lyrics are especially distracting, ambient music is ok.

+## Avoiding toilet breaks
+- Limit your intake of fluids two hours before the game
+- Have a light breakfast

+## Reflexology
+Push on your big toes they have reflexology points connected to the brain, you need soft shoes for this.